 - having an abnormally high white blood cell count

-- circulating blood blasts greater than 1 percent
+- having circulating blood blasts (immature white blood cells) greater than 1 percent

-Your doctor may also consider genetic abnormalities of the blood cells to help determine the prognosis of MF.
+A doctor may also consider genetic abnormalities of the blood cells to help determine your outlook.

-These factors are used in the IPSS, or international prognosis scoring system, to help doctors predict the average years of survival.
-People who don’t meet any of the above criteria, excluding age, are considered in the low risk category and have a median survival of over ten years.
-Meeting one of the criteria above reduces the survival to eight years, and meeting three or more can lower the expected survival to around two years.
+People who don’t meet any of the above criteria, excluding age, are considered in the low risk category and have a median survival of over 15 years.

 MF is a chronic, life-altering disease.
 Coping with the diagnosis and treatment can be difficult, but your doctor and healthcare team can help.
-It’s important to communicate with them openly and honestly.
-This can help you feel as comfortable as possible with the care you’re receiving.
-If you have questions or concerns, write them down as you think of them and talk with your doctors and nurses.
+Communicating with them openly can help you feel comfortable with the care you’re receiving and recommend additional support, such as therapy or support groups.
+If you have questions or concerns, consider writing them down as you think of them so you can discuss them with your doctors and nurses.

-Being diagnosed with a progressive disease like MF can put a lot of additional stress on your mind and body, along with the physical stress of being sick.
+Being diagnosed with a progressive disease like MF can create additional stress on your mind and body.
 Make sure to take care of yourself.
-Eating right and getting mild exercise like walking, swimming, or yoga will help give you as much energy as possible.
-It can also help take your mind off of the stresses of MF.
+Eating right and getting mild exercise like walking, swimming, or yoga will help give you energy.
+It can also help take your mind off the stress involved in having MF.

 Sometimes you may not want to share everything with your friends or family, and that’s fine too.
-Many local and online support groups can help connect you with other people living with the same or similar conditions.
+Many local and online support groups can help connect you with others living with MF or similar conditions.
 These people can relate to what you’re going through and offer advice and encouragement.